Area Forecast Discussion

 may then improve to MVFR for a brief period before IFR returns for

 //DTW Threshold Probabilities...

-* High in ceilings below 5000 ft through tonight.
+* High for ceiling below 5000 ft through the TAF period.

 Lake St Clair...NONE.